griefly/griefly/README.md

   `Set SFML_AUDIO_LIBRARY to C:\Users\Kremius\Documents\ExternalLibs\SFML-2.3\lib\sfml-audio.lib`
   `Set SFML_INCLUDE_DIR to C:\Users\Kremius\Documents\ExternalLibs\SFML-2.3\include`
   `Set SFML_LIBRARY to C:\Users\Kremius\Documents\ExternalLibs\SFML-2.3\lib\sfml-main.lib`
-4. Run CMake with param -DCMAKE_BUILD_TYPE=Release for Release verison.
+4. Run CMake with param `-DCMAKE_BUILD_TYPE=Release` for Release verison.
 5. Build the project.
 Client executables will appear in the Exec folder, and the server executable will appear in the knv-server-go folder.

-How to build everything on linux
+How to build everything on Linux
 --------------------------------

 1. Install dependencies.
 Look at `travis-get-deps` rule in Makefile for clues.
 Also you will need go (https://golang.org/dl/).